 Data Collection Forms

-Please submit any assessments of students who have completed both the pre and post assessment before the mid-year with your mid-year report.
+1. Please submit assessment answer sheets for students who have completed both the pre and post assessment before March 30th with your mid-year report.

 Florida Literacy Coalition